catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

 ```

 This will pop up a new browser window, where you need to grant access to your GitHub profile information.

+#### Troubleshooting OIDC login

+There are some minor issues, that could prevent you from successfully logging in to Vault via OIDC.
+Here is a short list
+of things you can try, if nothing happens on the OIDC login page:

+- Manually click sign in -> The web UI does not respond to the 'Enter' key
+- You've misspelled your team name -> Vault won't show you an error on the UI if the role you specified does not exist

+If you checked the mentioned things and still cannot sign in, feel free to open a support ticket, or contact us via
+CoP channel.

 ### Login via GitHub PAT